 1 whole pastured chicken (fresh or thawed)

-2-3+ tablespoons extra-virgin olive oil or organic, pastured butter (softened)
+2-3+ tablespoons pastured butter (softened) or extra virgin olive oil

---I recommend this brand of olive oil since it passed the EVOO Test--
+--I recommend this olive oil brand since it passed the EVOO Test--

 Sea salt (I recommend Pink Himalayan, Celtic or Utah sourced salt)